areyoutoo/Stealth/README.md

 Stealth
 =======

-Quick and dirty video game made in three hours for #1G3H
+Quick and dirty Unity3D game made in three hours for #1G3H

 Instructions